God's Faithfulness to Northwestern A 10-year reflection from President Greg Christy

 Curriculum.
 Last fall we established a new academic leadership structure with four divisional deans reporting to Vice President for Academic Affairs Dr. Mark Husbands.
 During my tenure, we have launched new undergraduate programs in art therapy, biochemistry, criminal justice, genetics, sport management, translation & interpretation, and worship arts, and existing programs in agricultural business and computer science are being strengthened.
 Our Master of Education program has seven tracks: early childhood, early childhood + birth through grade three endorsement, educational administration + PK-12 principal endorsement, master teacher, special education, special education + instructional strategist I or II, and teacher leadership.
 We plan to begin offering a master’s degree in athletic training in 2019–20 and launch a master’s program in physician assistant studies in 2020.

 Enrollment.
 It has become harder to recruit undergraduate, residential students.
 There are fewer students graduating from high schools in the Midwest, and more of them are choosing two-year colleges and public universities due to three primary factors: the 2008 market collapse, the downturn in the housing market, and the perception of cost.
 Compared with 10 years ago, families are more concerned with price; they want measurable, concrete results as a return on their investment.
 Fortunately, we proactively diversified by adding programs for graduate students and adult learners, a growing market in our region.
-We are cautiously optimistic about undergraduate enrollment for the fall of 2018, and we continue to be pleased with robust growth in our graduate programs.
+We expect to have our largest class of undergraduate students since 2014 this fall, and we continue to be pleased with robust growth in our graduate programs.

 Giving.
 When an institution is blessed with a clear and compelling Christian mission, it not only leads to an increased number of students but also to strong financial support.
-During 2016–17 we received more than $9.1 million, shattering the previous record of $6.5 million in 2013–14!
-This is thanks to the diligent work of our advancement team, as well as a new culture of volunteer leadership exemplified by the chairs of our last two campaigns: Dr. Dave Bomgaars ’77 and Dr. Bryan Den Hartog ’81.
+During the last two years we've received $9.2 million and $9.1 million in gifts, respectively, shattering the previous record of $6.5 million in 2013–14!
+This is thanks to our faithful supporters and a new culture of volunteer leadership exemplified by the chairs of our last two campaigns: Dr. Dave Bomgaars ’77 and Dr. Bryan Den Hartog ’81.

 Students.
 Everything we do is aimed at providing transformational experiences for students academically, spiritually, socially and personally, and our students and alumni consistently provide evidence of this.
-Our most recent accounting graduates had the 5th-highest U.S. scores on the CPA exam.
+Our most recent accounting graduates had the 5th-highest U.S. scores on the CPA exam, and our accounting program is now ranked #1 in the state of Iowa!
 Pre-med students who took the MCAT in 2017 finished in the 77th percentile, putting them in the top quarter among test-takers worldwide.
 We have added more than 60 new paid internship opportunities since 2014.
 One of them helped lead to a job offer at Ernst & Young for Chris Sietstra ’17, who shared the following:

 Positions at [Big Four accounting firms] are highly sought after.
 I was competing with candidates from some of the biggest state and private schools in the country—and at times wondered how I would stack up.
 During the interview process, I realized how impressive my Northwestern College education is.
 Nearly everyone I interviewed with asked, “What college do you go to?”
 I’d answer, “Northwestern College in Iowa,” and they’d say, “If you’re an example of the quality of education there, I’m sending my kids!”